fleetdm/fleet/docs/REST API/rest-api.md

 ### Get manual enrollment profile

 Retrieves an unsigned manual enrollment profile for macOS hosts.
 Install this profile on macOS hosts to turn on MDM features manually.

+To add [human-device mapping](#get-human-device-mapping), add the end user's email to the enrollment profle.
+Learn how [here](https://fleetdm.com/guides/config-less-fleetd-agent-deployment#basic-article).

 `GET /api/v1/fleet/enrollment_profiles/manual`